If you’re not conducting win-loss analysis within your organization, then you’re probably leaving winnable deals on the table.

 Now sprinkle in quantitative data

-Your sales leader looks at this and says ‘hey these are results from 15 interviews, but we had 100+ deals last quarter.
-The sample size is too small!’.
+“These insights are from 15 interviews… but we had 100+ deals last quarter.
+The sample size is too small.”

 Win-Loss analysis template: build a narrative and keep your recommendations clear and concise